-Step by step guide on how to brush your dog’s teeth
+Boundary Vets have put together a step by step guide on how to brush your dog’s teeth.

 We recommend starting to slowly introduce your dog to having their teeth brushed when they are young, at around 3 months old.

-We recommend using Logic toothpaste, it’s safe to use on puppy’s from 3 months old along with a finger brush.
-Logic is a highly palatable formula containing enzymes which help control the bacteria responsible for development of plaque and bad breath.
+We recommend using Logic toothpaste, it’s safe to use on puppies from 3 months old along with a finger brush.
+Logic is a highly palatable formula containing enzymes that help control the bacteria responsible for the development of plaque and bad breath.

 Daily brushing of your dog’s teeth is the single most effective means of removing plaque and therefore is highly recommended.